LamAnnieV/Run_Jenkins_Build_and_Deploy_to_EB_Deployment02/README.md

 ## Areas for Optimization
 -     Automate installs for Virtual Machines
--     Fully automate the Build and Test stage in Jenkins, from detecting an update in GitHub to sending the files to the Production Server
+-     Fully automate the Build and Test stage in Jenkins, from detecting an update in GitHub to sending the files to the Production Server+
+-     Automate deploying the application to Production